How to Change Default PHP Version in cPanel

 phpinfo View

-Note: If you don’t want your phpinfo page to be displayed all the time, you can easily disable the file by giving it a different name. phpinfo.php_disabled, for instance.
+Note: If you don’t want your phpinfo page to be displayed all the time, you can easily disable the file by renaming it to phpinfo.php-disabled, for instance.

 How to Change Your PHP Version